Menemerus zimbabwensis

-Menemerus zimbabwensis is a species of jumping spider in the genus Menemerus that lives in South Africa and Zimbabwe.
+Menemerus zimbabwensis, the Zimbabwe Menemerus Jumping Spider, is a species of jumping spider that lives in South Africa and Zimbabwe.
 The Polish arachnologist Wanda Wesołowska first described the female in 1999 and the male in 2007.
-The spider is large, with a cephalothorax that is between 1.9 and 3.2 mm long and an abdomen that is between 2.1 and 4.6 mm in length.
+A member of the genus Menemerus, the spider is large, with a typical body length that is between 4 and 7.8 mm.
 The female is larger than the male.
-It also lacks the light stripe down the centre of its dark brown carapace and has a less distinct pattern on its abdomen.
-Its legs and pedipalps are yellow, while on the male they are brown.
+It also lacks the light stripe down the centre of its dark brown carapace, the upper part of its forward section, and has a less distinct pattern on its abdomen that lies behind it.
+Its legs and its sensory organs, its pedipalps, are yellow, while on the male they are brown.
 The male can be distinguished from the similar Menemerus nigli by the wide stripe on its abdomen.
 The female is harder to identify without looking at its copulatory organs.
-These are distinctive.
-It has characteristic large entrance bowls on its epigyne, which are larger than the insemination ducts and spermathecae combined.
+These are distinctive with characteristic large entrance bowls on its epigyne, the external visible part of its copulatory organs, which are larger than the insemination ducts and internal receptacles, or spermathecae, combined.
 Its internal organs are very sclerotized.

 Taxonomy

 Menemerus zimbabwensis is a species of jumping spider that was first described by Wanda Wesołowska in 1999.
-Initially, she only described the female, the male following in 2007.
+Initially, she only described the female, her description of the male following in 2007.
 It was one of over 500 species identified by the Polish arachnologist during her career, making her one of the most prolific in the field.
-She allocated the spider to the genus Menemerus.
-The genus was first circumscribed in 1868 by Eugène Simon and contains over 60 species.
+She allocated the spider to the genus Menemerus, which was first circumscribed in 1868 by Eugène Simon and contains over 60 species.
 The genus name derives from two Greek words, meaning certainly and diurnal.
-The genus shares some characteristics with the genera Hypaeus and Pellenes.
+The genus shares some characteristics with the genera Anarrhotus, Clynotis, Freya, Hypaeus and Pellenes.

 Genetic analysis has shown that the genus Menemerus is related to the genera Helvetia and Phintella.
 It was placed in the tribe Heliophaninae, although this tribe was renamed Chrysillini by Wayne Maddison in 2015.
 The tribe is ubiquitous across most continents of the world.
 The tribe is allocated to the subclade Saltafresia in the clade Salticoida.
 In 2016, Jerzy Prószyński created a group of genera named Menemerines after the genus.
 The vast majority of the species in Menemerines are members of the genus, with additional examples from Kima and Leptorchestes.
-The species name derives from the country where it was first identified.
+The specific name derives from the country where it was first identified.
+It is commonly known as the Zimbabwe Menemerus Jumping Spider.